Top Hosting Essentials on Amazon

 If a guest asks to communicate using other platforms such as social media, say no. If they want to set up an arrangement without the “hassle” of Airbnb booking, say no. If they aren’t happy with your answer, it’s a dead giveaway that something shady is going on.

 Payment, like communication, should never occur outside of Airbnb.
-The whole point of paying via Airbnb is to ensure that all security and verification measures are double-checked prior to payment, not to mention the benefit of the Host Guarantee.
-Accepting payments via a third party will void these security measures.
-Avoid all possible outcomes and tell the guest that you are unable to take payment outside of Airbnb.
-You may also wish to mention to your guest exactly why, just in case they aren’t aware.
-Refer them to Airbnb’s own policy on off-platform requests.
+The whole point of paying via Airbnb is to ensure that all security and verification measures are double-checked prior to payment, not to mention the host guarantee.
+Accepting payments via a third party will annul these security measures.
+Avoid all possible outcomes and tell the guest that ‘you are unable to take payment outside of Airbnb.’
+You may also wish to mention to your guest exactly why this is the case, just in case they aren’t aware.

-While not directly related to booking outside of Airbnb, you may want to consider declining people who claim to be ‘booking for a friend.’
+While not directly related to booking outside of Airbnb, you also may want to consider declining people who claim to be ‘booking for a friend.’
 Airbnb policy states that people who book should be the guest.
 Despite their reason for booking, it should raise concerns as to why the guest themselves cannot actually book.
 If you want to save yourself the possible hassle, you can politely decline their request.
-There may also be insurance and liability issues when the person booking isn’t the person staying.
-Check your policy and have these restrictions handy if any guest should want to book for someone else.

-While this tip won’t guarantee a guest isn’t going to be a problem, it can give you more control by requiring communication with guests prior to them booking.
+While this tip won’t necessarily help you prevent a bad guest, it can help you prepare for one.
 Due to an Airbnb policy change, you can’t access a guest’s full profile until after you’ve approved their reservation.
 But when you are able to see it, check to see if their profile is incomplete or unverified.
-This can be a red flag and will help you brace for potential problems once the guest arrives.
+This can be a potential red flag as well.

 If their profile is incomplete, sending the guest a message can help you feel more comfortable.
 Ask them if they’re willing to provide some additional information before their stay.
-There are acceptable reasons to decline guests, however it’s also important to understand that your decline and acceptance rate can impact your host status with Airbnb.
+While you can’t deny the guest at that point, it will at least give you the chance to prepare ahead of time.

 5. Trust Your Gut

 At the end of the day, if something doesn’t seem right, then don’t put yourself at risk.
-As the old saying goes, ‘trust your gut,’ and this could not be more on-point.
+As the old saying goes, ‘trust your gut,’ and this really could not be more on point.
 While your gut isn’t correct 100% of the time, it can help you determine who is and isn’t a risk.
-If you have completed all of the above steps, and you are still uneasy about it, don’t ignore those feelings.
+If you have completed all of the above steps, and you are still are feeling uneasy about it, don’t ignore those feelings.

-Can You Cancel a Reservation on a Bad Airbnb Guest?
+Can You Cancel a Reservation on a Bad Guest?

 Technically, yes.
 You can cancel a reservation on a guest you’ve already booked.
 Just be aware that cancellations on a reservation can result in additional fees and penalties.
-Airbnb will also post on your profile that you’ve canceled a guest.
-You usually have the opportunity to explain what happened, but the post can’t be deleted.
-After all, you’re canceling their booking, affecting their plans for the night, and leaving them without a place to stay.
+Airbnb will also post on your profile that you’ve canceled on a guest.
+You’ll usually have the opportunity to explain what happened, but the post can’t be deleted.
+After all, you’re canceling on them, affecting their plans for the night, and leaving them without a place to stay.

 Happy hosting!